joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/15/business/france-debt-deficit-spending-taxes.html

 **Billy Jones, Impresario of New York’s Indie Music Scene, Dies at 45**\
-`He opened Baby’s All Right and three other nightclubs, a restaurant and a record store in a dozen years, offering hope that the city had not lost its cultural verve.`\
+`He opened Baby’s All Right and three other nightclubs, a restaurant and a record store in a dozen years, helping the city maintain its cultural verve.`\
 https://nytimes.com/2025/07/15/arts/music/billy-jones-dead.html

 **Jamie Dimon Backs Jerome Powell Over Trump in Fed Fight**\